 No information is required to be completed.

 Section Titled: How Do I Request an Appeal?

-Under the subsection “For a Standard Appeal” –The Part D plan must provide the address or addresses where the enrollee or the enrollee’s representative can mail or hand deliver a standard appeal request.
-If the Part D plan permits enrollees to make oral appeal requests, then it must provide the telephone and TTY numbers that the enrollee or the enrollee’s representative may use to request a standard appeal.
+Under the subsection “For an Expedited Appeal” –The Part D plan is required to enter the telephone, TTY or fax number that the enrollee, prescriber, or the enrollee’s representative can use to request an expedited (fast) appeal.

-Under the subsection “For an Expedited Appeal” –The Part D plan is required to enter the telephone, TTY or fax number that the enrollee, the enrollee’s prescriber, or the enrollee’s representative can use to request an expedited (fast) appeal.
+Under the subsection “For a Standard Appeal” –The Part D plan must provide the address where the enrollee, prescriber, or the enrollee’s representative can mail or hand deliver a standard appeal request.
+If the Part D plan accepts oral appeal requests, then it must provide the telephone and TTY numbers that the enrollee, prescriber, or the enrollee’s representative may use to request a standard appeal.

 Section Titled: What Happens Next?